firetreedesign/ccbpress-core/readme.txt

 = Features: =
 * API Status Dashboard Widget
-* Group Information Widget
+* Group Information Block and Widget
-* CCB Login Widget
+* CCB Login Block and Widget
-* Online Giving Widget
+* Online Giving Block and Widget

 = Do More With Add-ons =